AdiThakker/AdiThakker.github.io/_posts/2020-06-29-Blazor-SignalR-3.md

 ![Setup]({{site.url}}/images/Blazor-AAD-1.png)

-After that I had to register the Blazor apps (If you remember there are two, ***Blazor-Web.Server & Blazor-Web.Client***)
+After that, I had to register the Blazor apps (If you remember there are two, ***Blazor-Web.Server & Blazor-Web.Client***)

 ***Note:*** Following is the screen for registering Apps in the Blazor-Web AD tenant.

 ![Setup]({{site.url}}/images/Blazor-AAD-2.png)

-For the server app, I just entered the appropriate name (this can be anything) with the supported account types and left the Redirect URI empty as that's not needed.
+For the server app, I just entered the appropriate name (this can be anything) and selected the appropriate supported account type.
+I left Redirect URI empty as that's not needed.

 ![Setup]({{site.url}}/images/Blazor-AAD-3.png)